Linear maps on k^I, and homomorphic images of infinite direct product algebras: Larger

 We will assume here familiarity with the definitions of ultrafilter and ultraproduct (given in most books on universal algebra or model theory, and summarized in \cite[\S14]{prod_Lie1}), and of $\!\kappa\!$-completeness of an ultrafilter (developed, for example, in \cite{Ch+Keis} or \cite{Drake}, and briefly summarized in the part of \cite[\S15]{prod_Lie1} preceding Theorem~47).

 In the lemma below, we do not yet restrict $\card(I)$ at all.
 As a result, we will get functions with zero-sets characterized in terms of finitely many $\!\card(k)^+\!$-complete ultrafilters, rather than finitely many points.
-In the corollary to that lemma, we impose a cardinality restriction which forces such ultrafilters to be principal, and so get elements with only finitely many zeroes.
+In the corollary to the lemma, we add a cardinality restriction which forces such ultrafilters to be principal, and so get elements with only finitely many zeroes.
 The lemma also allows $k$ to be finite, necessitating a proviso~(\ref{d.dim+2}) that its cardinality not be too small relative to $\dim_k(V);$ this, too, will go away in the corollary, where, for other reasons, we will have to require $k$ to be infinite.

 In reading the lemma and its proof, the reader might bear in mind that the property~(\ref{d.J0}) makes $J_0$ ``good'' for our purposes, while $J_1,\dots,J_n$ embody the complications that we must overcome.
-The case of property~(\ref{d.J0}) that we will want in the end is for the element $0\in g(k^{J_0});$ but in the course of the proof it will be important to consider that condition for arbitrary elements of that set.
+The case of property~(\ref{d.J0}) that we will want in the end is for the element $0\in g(k^{J_0});$ but in the course of the proof it will be important to consider that property for arbitrary elements of that subspace.

 \begin{lemma} Let $I$ be a set, $V$ a finite-dimensional $\!k\!$-vector space such that

 and $g:k^I\to V$ a $\!k\!$-linear map.

 Then $I$ may be decomposed into finitely many disjoint subsets,